 Many of our closest and deepest ministry involvements at Storrs Congregational connect with issues of hunger, feeding ministries, and advocacy around food justice issues.

-In partnership with Foodshare and the Connecticut Food Bank, the Food Pantry will be open Thursdays from 3:00 PM – 7:00 PM or by appointment.
-Please call the church office at 860-429-9382 or email: email@example.com
+In partnership with Connecticut Foodshare, the Food Pantry will be open Sundays from 11:00 AM to 12:00 PM, Mondays from 12:00 PM to 2:00 PM, and Thursdays from 2:30 PM – 6:00 PM or by appointment.
+The Food Pantry will be closed on Tuesdays.
+Fresh produce is available on Mondays.
+Please call the church office at 860-429-9382 or email: firstname.lastname@example.org

 Everyone is welcome.
 Weekly inventory choices will be available upon arrival.
-During COVID-19 restrictions, pantry volunteers will pack your selections while you wait.
 Please bring boxes/bags for transporting items.
 Face masks or coverings must be worn at all times while inside the facilities.

 In conjunction with our food pantry ministry, as well as local food drives conducted by the local Boy Scouts troops and the National Association of Letter Carriers (US Postal Service workers), our congregation carries out a series of four food delivery operations each year.
 Families identified by the town’s human services offices receive a carefully packed delivery of food items, often combining food pantry type items with fresh produce.
 At the deliveries conducted adjacent to the Thanksgiving and Christmas holidays, resources for the purchase of a holiday entree (such as a turkey) are also included.
 Food distributions take place at Thanksgiving-time, Christmas-time, shortly before Easter, and at the end of the K-12 public school year.
 Four times per year the food is packed and delivered to Mansfield families.
 Packing is done on a Saturday morning from 9:30-11:00 and there are jobs for all ages.
 For example, even young children may carry pasta to the bags set up for each of the families.
 Others may package fresh produce that has been purchased in bulk.
 No training is needed.
 Many hands make light work!
 Deliveries to local addresses are made by volunteers on the Sunday following packing.
 Mark your calendar to help with this important service.